presented by Ann Porretto-Loehrke, PT, DPT, CHT, COMT, CMTPT

 Ann Porretto-Loehrke, PT, DPT, CHT, COMT, CMTPT

-Ann Porretto-Loehrke is a skilled clinician and dynamic instructor.
-She is the therapy manager of a large department at the Hand to Shoulder Center.
-Ann is a Certified Hand Therapist (CHT) and a Certified Orthopedic Manual Therapist (COMT) for treatment of the upper quadrant through the International Academy of Orthopedic Medicine (IAOM).
-She has extensive…
+Ann Porretto-Loehrke is a skilled clinician with a passion for teaching and clinical treatment of upper extremity disorders.
+She serves as the clinical development coordinator at the Hand to Shoulder Center in Appleton, Wisconsin.
+Ann is a Certified Hand Therapist (CHT) and a Certified Orthopedic Manual Therapist (COMT) for treatment of the upper quadrant through…

 Chapter 1 goes over benefits of nerve gliding in general from a biomechanical and neurophysiological standpoint.